How to Stay Tough and Soft When Negotiating

 The Right Approach When Purchasing Real Estate

-Entering into an agreement to purchase a piece of real estate is basically an exercise in contract negotiation.
+Entering into an agreement to purchase a piece of real estate is an exercise in contract negotiation.
 Because of the large financial figures at stake, real estate deals represent a critical moment in your current and future finances.
 When bringing your demands to the bargaining table, it is important to be, at the appropriate times, both tough and soft.
-Going with one approach at all times can open you up to some critical negotiating mistakes.
+Going with one approach can always open you up to some critical negotiating mistakes.

 Tough On The Issues